alfredcai/Coursera-Computational-NeuroScience/Week-5/quiz/Computing-in-Carbon.md

 \end{aligned}
 $$

-where V is voltage, ww represents an outward hyperpolarizing current, I is injected current, and a, b, and c are constants.
+where V is voltage, w represents an outward hyperpolarizing current, I is injected current, and a, b, and c are constants.

 Which of the following is an expression for the w-nullcline?